trombik/3d-two-mini-breadboards/README.md

 * 45.5 mm x 34.5 mm, without joints
 * 46 mm x 36 mm, with joints (4 mm x 1.2 mm)

+The tested breadboards have 17 pins.
+As such, you cannot use development boards with more than 17 pins in a single column.
+Some ESP32 boards have 19 pins x 2.

 ## Requirements

 - FreeCAD